-Two faculty members from NYU Steinhardt's Music and Audio Research Laboratory will study the feasibility of intentional music listening on stroke patients’ mental health.
+Two faculty members from NYU Steinhardt's Music and Audio Research Laboratory will study the feasibility of an intentional music listening intervention for stroke patients’ mental health recovery.

 Pablo Ripollés, assistant professor of music technology and psychology, and Magdalena Fuentes, assistant professor of music technology and integrated design and media, have been awarded a two-year, $706,367 R34 grant from the National Institutes of Health (NIH).